bguthrie99/osrs_discordbot/README.md

 Nothing fancy to show, this was just for fun learning Node.js and practing skills with Git.

-If you would like to replicate it, just remember to change the bot's token to yours on the bot.js file.
+If you would like to replicate it, just remember to change the bot's Discord token to yours on the bot.js file.